hibaa8/TSS2026-LunarLions/README.md

 The devices listed below are physical devices that will be used during test week to create a realistic scenario for both the EVA and rover teams.
 The sensor data listed below will be synced with the telemetry server and can be fetched for use within your interface.

 ### UIA
 The umbilical interface assembly (UIA) is a component used at the beginning of an EVA to transfer power and fluids to the suit.
-A picture of the UIA you will be using during test week can be found [here](test)
+A picture of the UIA you will be using during test week can be found <a href="/documents/peripherals/uia.jpeg">here</a>

 | Sensor       | Value True | Value False | Description                        |
 | ------------ | ---------- | ----------- | ---------------------------------- |